Investing in yourself always pays off!

 Eligibility requirements include

-- Must be a legal resident of Oklahoma as determined by the Oklahoma State Regents of Higher Education (OSRHE),
+2. Must be a legal resident of Oklahoma as determined by the Oklahoma State Regents of Higher Education (OSRHE), 3.
+FAFSA application completed and submitted.

-- Demonstrate financial need as determined by OSRHE, and
+5. Demonstrate financial need as determined by FAFSA.

 Eligible applicants are funded on a first-come, first served basis until all funds have been awarded.
-This is why completing your FASFA application as soon as possible is important.
-The OSRHE determines annually the amount of award allotted to each student from the school.
+The school will determine the amount of award allotted to each student.
 It is calculated on the student enrollment of part-time or full-time.
-The OSRHE determines eligible students.
+The student eligibility will be based on their FAFSA application.
 Disbursements for OTAG are twice a year, once in the fall and once in the spring.
-The award will be posted to the student’s account.
+The award will be posted to the students account.
 If there is no outstanding balance, a refund for the award will be issued back to the student.

 Oklahoma’s Promise is an Oklahoma Scholarship that students apply for in the 8th, 9th or 10th grade.
 Student eligibility is determined by the Oklahoma State Regents of Higher Education (OSRHE).